varya/varya.github.com/src/documents/posts/on-the-unicorn-law_en.html.md

 I was surprised that the problem had been already formulated and number of people had faced it.

-The presentation I gave was not related to gender problems, is was completely technical CSS/JavaScript speech.
+The presentation I gave was not related to gender problems, it was completely technical CSS/JavaScript speech.
 I am not a social scientist but a programmer.
 Moreover, I am not a gender equality activist.
 I even had never written in my blog anything related to diversity.
 So, there is completely no objective reason to ask me questions like that.
 I was asked this only because I am a woman.